-- Technical assessment of each application by the experts of the Hosting Entities offering resources to the specific call. - Scientific peer-review of each application: - By at least three (3) external peer-reviewers proposed by the rapporteurs. - The rapporteurs are in charge of drafting the evaluation report for the given application consolidating, when applicable, Individual Expert Reports (IERs). - Collection of the applicant's reply to questions from the technical assessment and scientific peer-review - Scores and ranking are consolidated by the Access Resource Committee (ARC) during a Resource Allocation Panel (RAP) and are submitted to the Executive Director.
+- The rapporteurs are in charge of drafting the evaluation report for the given application consolidating, when applicable, Individual Expert Reports (IERs). - Collection of the applicant's reply to questions from the technical assessment and scientific Peer-Review - Scores and ranking are consolidated by the Access Resource Committee (ARC) during a Resource Allocation Panel (RAP) and are submitted to the Executive Director.
 Based on the ranking and the recommendations from the ARC, dedicated effort a EuroHPC AST maybe assigned to support successful applicants. - The Executive Director submits the results to the Governing Board for their final approval.

-3.2.4.
-Confidentiality and Non-Disclosure
+3.2.4 Confidentiality and Non-Disclosure